Intervention/docs/image/v2/api/iptc/title.md

 # iptc()
-## Reads IPTC meta data from image
+## Reads IPTC meta data from the current image